 There comes a time when things can only be solved with a good old-fashioned dance off.
 You know the rules: men on one side, ladies on the other, and anything goes.
 Let the DJ decide the prizes for best and worst moves.

 Photograph | Mitchell Orr at Unsplash

 Photo scavenger hunt

 Not just one for the children, create a photo scavenger hunt for your guests to compete throughout the course of the day.
 From snapping a pic of planting a kiss on the groom’s cheek to selfies with the catering staff, it’ll bring out the competitive nature in your friends.
 You can always take things on to Instagram with a hashtag.

 Surprise first dance

 We’ve all seen the YouTube videos: learning a secret dance routine with your partner to perform at your reception will affirm your eternal places in the wedding hall of fame.
-We’ve seen everything from Bollywood to Dirty Dancing-inspired routines, ideally set to an unusual first dance song.
+We’ve seen everything from Bollywood to Dirty Dancing-inspired routines.

-How well do you really know your groom?
-Ask a series of Mr and Mrs quiz questions, from the easy ones like shoe size and how he likes his tea to the trickier topics of first pet and A level subjects – you might even learn something new… Rope in your best man to host this quiz that’s guaranteed to go down a storm.
+How well do you really know your partner?
+Ask a series of Mr and Mrs quiz questions, from the easy ones like shoe size and how they like their tea to the trickier topics of first pet and A level subjects – you might even learn something new… Rope in a confident member of your wedding party to host this after-dinner quiz that’s guaranteed to go down a storm.